PrashantMangukiya/SwiftPhotoGallery/README.md

 ## Image Source
 Sample images used for gallery data are taken from pixabay for demo purpose only.
 I does not claim ownership over that images.

+## Legacy Version
+Xcode 6, iOS 8.4 based source code moved to ``Source-Xcode6`` folder.
+Please note that Xcode 6 based source code are deprecated and not upto date.
+I will suggest to use latest Xcode 7 based source from``SwiftPhotoGallery`` folder at root.